 Not exactly on the light side (more a Mae West than a Janette MacDonald in terms of body size) nevertheless Adrian’s gowns hid the deficits and showed her off her assists to full advantage.
 She is so unexpectedly stunning that bringing her magic to the screen Korjus would receive an academy award nomination as best supporting actress for this, her first film.
 I have never heard coloratura like this.
-A true master she gives an unexpected sweetness to coloratura and, so, what is usually a technical demonstration, in her hands—or voice—makes for utter joy that you want to hear to her over and over again.
+A true master she gives an unexpected sweetness to coloratura and, so, what is usually a technical demonstration, in her hands—or voice—makes for utter joy that you want to hear over and over again.
 It was this skill that made her as celebrated in Europe as she was.

 The film was as lavish as any MGM musical of the period and in some cases even more lavish.
 Using sets left standing after Marie Antoinette completed filming it was still one of the most expensive films of the period and although it grossed as much as it cost it still lost 700,000 dollars—a massive sum in those days.
 The, film isn’t shown very much and, although pretty much forgotten today, for those who do see it, they revel in that wonderful music and of course Korjus.
 Frankly, I am thankful the film—for all its short comings—was made simply because I can see and hear her sing.
 If not for this film that pleasure might have been lost forever.

 Which brings me to the brilliant 12 minute Tale OF The Vienna Woods Sequence.
-I have watched it over and over and will try my best to properly express what it achieves as it functions on multiple layers.
+I have watched it over and over and will try my best to properly explain what it achieves as it functions on multiple layers.
 The opening of the sequence which is often criticized has Gravey and Korjus by circumstance in a hired open carriage driven by an elderly driver.
 It is morning and the two—although attracted to each other—show each other nothing but disdain.
 That is until Gravey hears a bird singing and gets the beginning of an idea for a melody.
 Other sounds come into play and Gravery begins to add them as he develops it into the principle theme for the famous waltz Tale of The Vienna Woods.
 In the process Korjus gets caught up in the experience and adding her brilliant coloratura voice it soon seems that the entire forest joins in the exultation of artistic creation.
 Completed the two—who were standing as the music built and then finally ended—fall back into their seats exhausted as if having just experienced some form of emotional ecstasy.

 The major complaints of many critics to this opening is that this is not how a musical piece is created—being given the music in bits and pieces by surroundings sounds.
 But that’s not the point.
 What is, is that we are seeing and, more importantly, hearing how a composer takes bits and pieces and builds them into a melody.
 It may be happening in his head and not in the Vienna woods, but the process is the same.
 Bits and pieces being skillfully added together to formulate a coherent and fully realized piece of music.
 It is my belief that, created by composers and musicians, this opening sequence was too sophisticated for its critics who found the on screen inspiration for the music inauthentic.
 In short, they just didn’t get.

 In terms of the film’s story this opening sequence works on another level.
 It is the music that brings the composer and the opera singer together communicating in a form that speaks to both of them.
 Thus, what we are seeing and understanding are the reasons for an impending love affair.
-As musical artists, it is through music that the can communicate completely on a level that non musicians can never understand.
+As musical artists, it is through music that they can communicate completely on a level that non musicians could never understand.
 This theme is carried through the rest of the sequence.

 So, while Strauss is working with the orchestra, Korjus is in one of the inn’s rooms finishing cleaning her gown and putting on her hat.
 The owner’s wife, mistaking her for Strauss’s wife, comments about how wonderful it must be to be married to an artist and especially Johann Strauss and Korjus agrees.

 At this point what we are hearing—and this is all due to Tiomkin—is the Strauss music orchestrated and played as a love theme.
-While looking out the window blinds at Strauss playing his violin while conducting his orchestra, Korjus’s face radiates with love.
+While looking out the window blinds at Strauss playing his violin while also conducting his orchestra, Korjus’s face radiates with love.
 It is music connecting one artist to another.

-Koljus appears at the inn’s entrance and downstairs and sits to the side while Gravey plays the violin as the orchestration allows for a virtuoso violinist to display his skill (Gravey couldn’t play a note.
+Koljus appears at the inn’s entrance and sits to the side while Gravey plays the violin as the orchestration allows for a virtuoso violinist to display his skill (Gravey couldn’t play a note.
 It was dubbed in by a real musician) Suddenly Korjus begins singing (with Lyrics by Oscar Hammerstein) and the orchestration returns the music to a love theme and then transforms again as her singing and the musical accompanying becomes an operetta aria as Korjus stands and moves around the band stand once again displaying her coloratura skills mixed in with the Hammerstein lyrics.

 It is a thrilling 12 minutes of brilliantly conceived and brilliantly executed music that serves the eye, the ear and most of all the purpose of this sequence—a love scene.
 Watching the last moments of the sequence I felt, metaphorically of course, that I was watching two people in the act of love.
-Thus, the total sequence is nothing less than exalting.
+Thus, the total sequence is nothing less than inspiring.

 Korjus was scheduled to make another film at MGM but was in a car accident which crushed her leg and she took a long time regain its full use.
 She never did make that film but returned to the concert stage achieving the same reputation in the Americas that she had in Europe.
 During the war, for some reason she settled in Mexico where she made one more film and then gave herself exclusively to the concert stage until her retirement.
 Having married an MD she settled in Los Angeles where she was a member of the city’s social scene before her death in 1980.
-Again, I can only thank heaven that she made this film so that I could appreciate a great musical artist in her prime.
+Again, I can only thank heaven that she made this film so that I could appreciate this great musical artist in her prime.